-Elementary OS is an Ubuntu variant that features the custom developed Pantheon desktop environment.
-One of the key features, aside from the unique look and feel, are the custom coded apps and paid app store that are available with Elementary.
+Elementary OS is a Linux distribution based on Ubuntu that features the custom developed Pantheon desktop environment.
+One of the key aspects, aside from the unique look and feel, are the custom coded apps and paid app store that are available with Elementary.
 Today, we're going to take a look at the whole picture in this Elementary OS Review.

 I'm not going to get into the Installation process here as it's pretty much identical with every other Linux distro out there and there's not much to see.
 It worked without issue in all of my testing on multiple devices so I'm going to call it stable and solid.